impillar/AndroidReferences/LiteratureReview.md

 + WindowGuard: Systematic Protection of GUI Security in Android, NDSS 2017 (tool: WindowGuard)
 + Adaptive Android Kernel Live Patching, USENIX Security 2017
 + SPOKE: Scalable Knowledge Collection and Attack Surface Analysis of Access Control Policy for Security Enhanced Android, AsiaCCS 2017
++ InstaGuard: Instantly Deployable Hot-patches for Vulnerable System Programs on Android, NDSS 2018 (tool: InstaGuard)
++ A Temporal Permission Analysis and Enforcement Framework for Android, ICSE 2018

 ## Android Permission System
 + A Formal Model to Analyze the Permission Authorization and Enforcement in the Android Framework, IEEE International Conference on Social Computing/IEEE International Conferene on Privacy, Security, Risk and Turst 2010